Crib Dice -- an Original Dice Game

 - If the player rolls doubles for any value other than his point,

-his turn ends immediately with no score and he passes the dice
+his turn ends immediately with no score.
+Pass the dice

 to the next player.